Huawei-APAC-Professional-Services/multi-cluster-workshop/README.md

 # Multi-Cloud Infrastructure and Application Management Workshop
-This workshop demonstrates how to manage multi-cloud infrastructure with the using of two Huawei Cloud regions to simulate the multi-cloud.
+This workshop demonstrates how to manage multi-cloud infrastructure with the using of three Huawei Cloud regions to simulate the multi-cloud.

 All the underlying infrastructures are managed by [`infra`](./infra/) module.
 For application management, [Argo CD](https://argo-cd.readthedocs.io/) is deployed by [Kubernetes](./kubernetes/) module to fulfil this purpose.